rei/rei-cedar-docs/docs/components/accordion/README.md

   - Providing keyboard interactions to:
     - Expand and collapse accordion headers
     - Navigate and reverse navigate through the accordion headers
-  - Generate ARIA tags for accessibility, speciically aria-controls, aria-expanded, and aria-hidden
+  - Generate ARIA tags for accessibility, speciically `aria-controls`, `aria-expanded`, and `aria-hidden`

 </cdr-doc-table-of-contents-shell>
 </template>